xyproto/dialog/README.md

 # dw
-Simple wraper for the "dialog" executable
+Simple wrapper for the "dialog" executable